mittalsam98/Travel-Log-Frontend/README.md

 ###  Credits

  - This is clone from Coding Garden.
-A huge respect to respect to Coding Garden.
+A huge respect to Coding Garden.

 # buy-me-a-coffee
 Liked some of my work?
 Buy me a coffee (or more likely a beer)